AspieCoder1/mk-docs-material-test/docs/guides/adding-data/local-DB.md

 - SQL Server (version 2017 or newer)

 ## Supported Jdbc Connection Strings
-Note: Where available, the schema to import needs to be defined.
+> Note: The schema to import needs to be defined where available.
-Jdbc connection strings are in a single line and should be in the following form:
+> Jdbc connection strings are in a single line and should be in the following form:

 - DB2.jdbc:db2://<\host>:<\port>/<\database>:currentSchema=<\schema>;
 user=<\user>;